c13n-io/c13n-docs/docs/protocol.md

 ```
 ## c13n Payload Protocol Template

-Since protocol nesting is not an efficient approach due to the limited payload size, a new concept where protocol messages share the same template can be considered.
+Since protocol nesting is not an efficient approach due to the limited payload size, a new concept where

+- protocols are brought to the same level and
+- protocol messages share the same template

+can be considered.

+For example, a chatting application that wants to integrate payments into chatting should not carry payment related information inside `c13n-mp`, but instead send `c13n-pp` messages to the other party.

 Lightning applications that operate over Lightning micropayments will have to interact with a variety of other applications and services over Lightning through the same medium.
 In order to reduce the technical weight of every application over c13n, it is better to work under the convention that arbitrary messages originating from the network will follow a specific format which will describe the message itself.
 This makes it easier for the application to decode the message and decide whether it supports a protocol/feature or not.

 Protocols do not need to define arbritrary data formats, but can instead respect the following template for better consistency, compatibility and application-level interoperability.

-As nesting proves inefficient and not extendable as a concept, since we can not increase the available payload size, all protocols are brought down to the same level.
+As nesting proves inefficient in this context (at least since the payload size is fixed for now), all protocols are brought down to the same level.
 Hence, it is wiser to make them self descriptive in order for clients to handle them gracefully.

 ```js
 {